Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Algorithm Validation

 where $A_{L}$ is the lensing amplitude, $C_{\ell}^{BB}(r=0.01)$ is a fiducial primordial $B$-mode power spectrum corresponding to $r=0.01$, and $C_{\ell}^{\mathrm{lens}}$ is the fiducial lensing $B$-mode power spectrum.
 In a general $B$-mode analysis we would fit jointly for $r$ and $A_{L}$.
 However, it is challenging to constrain $A_{L}$ solely through the $B$-mode power spectrum here.
 In a realistic experiment, tight constraints can be put on the lensing $B$-mode through analysis of the $E$-mode, $TE$ correlations and the lensing potential power spectrum.
 Combined with constraints from external data sets and delensing, one can expect to be able to place a tight prior on $A_{L}$.
-For the sake of simplicity here, we fix $A_{L}$ to the input value of $0.4$.
+For the sake of simplicity here, we fix $A_{L}$ to the input value of $1$.

 Sampling from this likelihood using \textsc{PyMC3}, we obtain the constraints on $r$ shown in Fig. \ref{fig: tensor-to-scalar}.
-Using the complete pooling model we recover biased estimates of the tensor-to-scalar ratio, obtaining $r=(10\pm 0.6)\times 10^{-3}$ for the CP(L) set and $r=(7.0\pm 0.6)\times 10^{-3}$ for the CP(LC) set.
+Using the complete pooling model we recover biased estimates of the tensor-to-scalar ratio, obtaining $r=(12.9\pm 1.4)\times 10^{-3}$ for the CP(L) set and $r=(9.0\pm 1.1)\times 10^{-3}$ for the CP(LC) set.
 This can be understood when we consider the large residuals and artefacts present in the recovered CMB when using a complete pooling model.
-By comparison, the bias is effectively removed for the H(LC) set, obtaining $r=(5.0\pm 0.4)\times10^{-3}$.
+By comparison, the bias is effectively removed for the H(LC) set, obtaining $r=(5.2\pm 1.0)\times10^{-3}$.
 It is worth noting that, despite the increased degrees of freedom in using a hierarchical model, the uncertainties obtained for the H(LC) set are smaller than those for the CP(LC) set.
-This is in large part a result of the smaller Galactic emission mask we are able to adopt for power spectrum estimation with the hierarchical model.
 By adopting a multi-level structure for the spectral parameters in each region we prevent the model from overreacting to noise, whilst still capturing the spatial variation in spectral parameters.
 This in turn removes many of the foreground residuals present in the CMB amplitude maps obtained with the complete pooling model.
+These residuals result in increased uncertainties and biases on $r$, caused by the misspecified power spectrum model in the presence of foreground residuals.